Cyperus esculentus

 D

 Flowers from July through October.
 Spikelets mature over 3–4 weeks.
 Wind-pollinated.
-Seed viability is low in temperate climates; reproduction is overwhelmingly by tubers.
-In the Pacific Northwest, tuber production begins in midsummer and peaks in September through October as day length shortens.
+Seed viability is low in temperate climates, so reproduction is overwhelmingly by tubers.
+In the Pacific Northwest, tuber production begins in midsummer and peaks in September and October as day length shortens.

 Detailed Descriptions